András Pándy: Aftermath and possible additional murders

-Sint-Jans-Molenbeek residences
+Molenbeek-Saint-Jean residences

-Pándy owned several homes within the Sint-Jans-Molenbeek area in central Brussels, along the River Senne.
+Pándy owned several homes within the Molenbeek-Saint-Jean area in Brussels, along the River Senne.
 This included rowhouses on Vandemaelen Street, Nijverheidskaai/Quai de l'Industrie (where the majority of the murders had occurred), and Vandenbrande Street.

 During an excavation at the home on Vandemaelen Street following Pándy's arrest, the skeletal remains of seven women and one man of unknown origin were discovered within the concrete of the home's basement.
 In January 1998 DNA profiling of the bone fragments revealed that the deceased were not relatives of Pándy, and it remains unclear if their deaths were related to the case at all.
 Due to Pándy's prolific uses of Hungarian dating services, there are suspicions that they were the skeletons of Hungarian women brought to Belgium.
 During an investigation of the home on Vandenbrande Street, several firearms including three rifles and four handguns were found stashed in a hidden compartment built into the ceiling.
 The Valdemaelen Street and Nijverheidskaai/Quai de l'Industrie houses were later demolished.

 Possible additional murders

 After his arrest, further investigations speculated that Pándy and Ágnes had committed several additional murders of non-relatives, before and during the killing of their family members.
-On November 26, 1997, a month after his arrest, the Hungarian newspaper Népszava reported that Pándy had fostered an unknown number of Romanian children—orphan refugees from the 1989 revolution that toppled communist dictator Nicolae Ceaușescu—at his home in Brussels.
-The children were supposedly recruited by a charity called YDNAP (Pándy spelled backwards), and Népszava reported that "nobody knows what happened to them or if they returned home" to Romania.
+On 26 November 1997, a month after his arrest, the Hungarian newspaper Népszava reported that Pándy had fostered an unknown number of Romanian children—orphan refugees from the 1989 revolution that toppled communist dictator Nicolae Ceaușescu—at his home in Brussels.
+The children were supposedly recruited by a charity called YDNAP (Pándy spelt backwards), and Népszava reported that "nobody knows what happened to them or if they returned home" to Romania.
 Police also linked Ágnes to the 1993 disappearance of a 12-year-old girl whose mother was romantically involved with Pándy.

 Hungarian authorities had searched interconnected basements of Pándy's former home at Dunakeszi, north of the Hungarian capital Budapest.
-The findings were concealed, but suggested that an "old family tragedy" had been responsible for Pándy's killing spree.
+The findings were concealed but suggested that an "old family tragedy" had been responsible for Pándy's killing spree.
 In fact, they suggested that the prisoner in Belgium was not Pándy at all, but rather a sibling of the real Pándy, whose death had been officially recorded in 1956, the same year of Pándy's migration to Belgium.